josephrmartinez/mktute/README.md

 sudo npm install -g mktute
 ```

-Or just install mktute in the current working directory:
+Or install mktute in the current working directory:

 ```
 npm install mktute
 ```

-### Run
+## Usage

 simply type `mktute` in the command line to run the interactive command line user interface.
+You will have control over which diffs to send and which model you use for inference.

-### Run with Local Model
+### Usage with Local Model

 1. Download the Ollama application: https://ollama.com/download